Reading time: 9 min.

 Turkey is a popular hair transplant destination, thanks to its cut-rate hair restoration treatments.
 You only need to spend a couple of days in the centre of Istanbul to see a swarm of bandaged heads buzzing around Taksim.

-But Turkey has a notoriously poor safety record when it comes to cosmetic surgery — including hair transplants.
-A 2021 survey of the British Association of Aesthetic Plastic Surgeons found that 100% of complications following cosmetic surgery occurred in Turkish clinics [2].
+However, Turkey has a notoriously poor safety record when it comes to cosmetic surgery — including hair transplants.
+A 2021 survey by the British Association of Aesthetic Plastic Surgeons found that 100% of complications following cosmetic surgery occurred in Turkish clinics [2].

 Repair Cases Due To Black Market Hair Transplants